programmatordev/kirby-stripe-checkout/README.md

 > [!IMPORTANT]
 > This plugin is still in its early stages.
-> This means that it should not be considered stable even though it is currently being used in production.
+> This means that it should not be considered stable, so use it at your own risk.
 > Expect some breaking changes until version `1.0`.

 ## Features